tkdlrs/experimentation/README.md

+# Experimentation
-# A series of going through different tutorials with different languages to learn how to code.
+A series of going through different tutorials with different languages to learn how to code.